ToolGrid — Product & Engineering

 BMI is a general screening tool but has limitations.
 It doesn't distinguish between muscle and fat, so very muscular people may have high BMIs despite low body fat.
 It's most accurate for average adults and less reliable for athletes, elderly, or pregnant women.

 Yes, BMI can help track overall weight changes over time.
 However, for fitness goals, also consider body fat percentage, waist circumference, and how you feel.
-BMI is one tool among many for assessing health.
+Paid plans can also export the current BMI assessment as a PDF report for sharing or recordkeeping.

 If your BMI is outside the healthy range, consult with a healthcare provider.
 They can assess your overall health, consider factors like muscle mass and body composition, and help you develop a safe plan for reaching a healthy weight if needed.